nickvidal/community-growth/README.md

 ## Affiliates and Ambassadors

 Affiliates would be entities that primarily benefit from the work developed by the CHAOSS project.
-What differentiates an affiliate from a project partner is the level of collaboration.
+What differentiates an affiliate from a project partner is the type and level of collaboration.

 *Open Source Projects*